 Because polycystic ovary syndrome makes ovulation irregular, sometimes preventing it altogether, it can make becoming pregnant very difficult.
 PCOS also affects your overall health, which in turn reduces your fertility.
 If you have PCOS, or think you may have it, and want to become pregnant, you must consult with a qualified endocrinologist like Dr. Jutras to discuss a medical treatment plan.

 There is no outright cure for polycystic ovary syndrome, but Dr. Jutras works with you to improve your physical symptoms and reduce the long-term effects of the disorder on your overall health.
 There are also a number of proven strategies that help increase your fertility, from surgery on your ovaries to hormonal birth control to other drugs, such as Clomid®, that help you ovulate.
-Call or book online to set up a consultation with Dr. Jutras today.
+Call to set up a consultation with Dr. Jutras today.